 Students at Gilles-Sweet Elementary are taking steps to increase their daily movement and overall health.
 And it has certainly paid off.

-A group of 5th grade students won first place in the 2018 Youth MOVement challenge sponsored by the Community West Foundation and the Cleveland Clinic Regional Hospital’s “Straight from the Heart” initiative.
-Students tracked their movement with a wearable technology device, a MOVband, during the month of February and averaged 10,969 moves per student, per day for a total of over 7 million total moves in the month (which equates to 3,600 miles for the month or 5.6 average daily miles).
+A group of 5th grade students earned second place in the 2019 Youth MOVement challenge sponsored by the Community West Foundation and the Cleveland Clinic Regional Hospital’s “Straight from the Heart” initiative.
+Students tracked their movement with a wearable technology device, a MOVband, during the month of February and averaged over 13,500 moves per student.

-Physical Education Teacher Nathan Kull said the students plan to use the funds to build an indoor ga-ga ball pit, a popular fast paced, inclusive sport played in an octagonal pit.
+Physical Education Teacher Nathan Kull said the students plan to use the funds to replace some gym equipment.

 Last year, 5th grade students earned 1st place and a $5,000 grant through the same program.
 They are working to build ga-ga pits outdoors at the school.